davidosomething/vopen/README.md

 ## Changelog

+### 2015-10-15

+- CHANGED - detect when nvim is used and default to serverless since there is no server mode

 ### 2015-10-02

-- [changed] default servername is now suffixed with -VOPEN to distinguish from --nofork runs
+- CHANGED - default servername is now suffixed with -VOPEN to distinguish from `--nofork` runs

 ### 2015-10-01

-- [added] --noserver flag, cut v0.0.7
+- ADDED - `--noserver` flag, cut v0.0.7

 ### 2015-09-22

-- [fixed] quote file paths, files w/escaped spaces work now
+- FIXED - quote file paths, files w/escaped spaces work now

 ### 2015-05-13

-- [added] env vars for VOPEN_VISUAL, VOPEN_EDITOR, VOPEN_USE_SERVER
+- ADDED - env vars for VOPEN_VISUAL, VOPEN_EDITOR, VOPEN_USE_SERVER

 ### 2015-05-09

-- [fixed] use `$OSTYPE` instead of my shell var
+- FIXED - use `$OSTYPE` instead of my shell var

 ### 2015-05-08

-- [added] --servername flag will override servername correctly.
+- ADDED - `--servername` flag will override servername correctly.

 ### 2015-05-05

-- [fixed] Server is not used when --nofork arg is provided.
+- FIXED - Server is not used when `--nofork` arg is provided.

 ### 2015-05-03